 Christina is an Associate Professor in Psychology.
-She teaches on the undergraduate Psychology course.
-Christina teaches Integrative Perspectives, Schools of Thought and Cognitive Psychology as well as supervising final year project students.
+She teaches on our undergraduate Psychology courses, Masters Psychology courses as well as supervising PhD students.

 Christina's research interests are:

 - attention to dynamic objects